NxPKG/khulnasoft-docs/content/cloudflare-one/identity/authorization-cookie/application-token.md

 ## Signature

-Cloudflare generates the signature by signing the encoded header and payload using the SHA-256 algorithm (RS256).
+Khulnasoft generates the signature by signing the encoded header and payload using the SHA-256 algorithm (RS256).
 In RS256, a private key signs the JWTs and a separate [public key](/cloudflare-one/identity/authorization-cookie/validating-json/#access-signing-keys) verifies the signature.

 For more information on JWTs, refer to [jwt.io](https://jwt.io/).